 Medical Alert buttons provided to parishioners who live alone and not able to afford the service themselves.

 Several volunteers are available to provide 1-2 hours of respite to senior parishioners caring for homebound spouses or family members, enabling them to do errands, shop, or attend classes on their own.

 Monthly meetings for those who knit, crochet, and quilt.
 Shawls and blankets are made for those who are chronically ill, having surgery, in nursing homes/rehab.
 White christening blankets are made for the newly baptized infants of the parish.
 Baby booties, hats, blankets are also made and donated to the local pregnancy crisis center.

-The nurse office is open 9-2 weekdays, has an open door policy but calling ahead ensures she is not out of the office on a home/nursing home visit when you arrive.
-There is a confidential voice mail attached to the nurse phone line and all are encouraged to use it.
+The nurse’s office is open from 9:00 -2:00 pm weekdays.
+There is an open door policy but calling ahead ensures she is not out of the office on a home/nursing home visit when you arrive.
+There is a confidential voice mail attached to the nurse phone line and all are encouraged to call 941-423-7139.